HeyFarrukh/web-app/content/articles/cv-guide.md

 ## :icon[lucide-file-stack] The Master CV: Your Foundation

 > If anything, your details are the one part of your CV that should stay the same, regardless of the company you’re applying to.
-In other words, it should go unchanged from the <a href="https://www.jobteaser.com/en/advices/153-why-you-should-always-keep-a-master-cv">Master CV</a> - a resume that has absolutely everything that you would ever want to include in an application.
+In other words, it should go unchanged from the <a href="https://www.jobteaser.com/en/advices/153-why-you-should-always-keep-a-master-cv" target="_blank" rel="noopener noreferrer">Master CV</a> - a resume that has absolutely everything that you would ever want to include in an application.
 To simplify things, your master CV should emphasise your strongest skills, and be centered around your ideal company.

 > However, each CV should be tailored to the job description and culture of the company in order to emphasise your points, and showcase why you could be a perfect fit for the vacancy.
 This includes everything from the subjects highlighted in education, down to the headlined skills & achievements, and the personal statement.